-Join Aaron F. Ross for an in-depth discussion in this video Changing Maya's up axis, part of 3ds Max and Maya Integration.
+Join Aaron F. Ross for an in-depth discussion in this video Changing Maya's up axis, part of Advanced 3ds Max and Maya Integration.

 - If you're new to Maya and coming over…from 3ds Max or a different application such as AutoCAD,…then you might want to change the Maya up axis.…Down in the lower left-hand corner…of the perspective view, we can see that…Y is the current up axis.…That's the convention for most applications…that are based around a film-centric workflow.…In other words the XY plane corresponds to…the picture plane and the Z axis is the depth.…